Our terms and policies:

 Other organisations, such as cyber security employers may offer prizes which you could be eligible for.
 In the event that these become available and applicable to you we will contact you to ask for your consent to provide your data for you to receive your prize or scholarship.

 We will always ask for your permission before sending your information to any other organisation, or for any use case other than what is outlined above.
+We may on occasion offer you invitations to access or join third party services and/or platforms that may be of interest to you as a participant of CyberStart America.
+Your use of these services is entirely optional and will not affect your access or eligibility for CyberStart America, or your access to CyberStart.
 We may send you information related to our programs and further suitable opportunities for you, which you may terminate at your discretion.

 We get your information from your registration form, from your use of the website and materials, and from details of your progress in the program.
 For us to process your data we need to get your consent or permission to use your information on behalf of all those involved.
 We can't enrol you in the program and keep you up to date without your registration information, and we also need to monitor your progress.